WallStreetMojo

 Duration

-For successful completion of the CPA exam, a candidate should pass all four parts of the course within a period of 18 months and the time starts from the day the candidate clears the exam for the first part.
-On the other hand, a candidate who joins an MBA program invariably completes the course within the stipulated time of 1 to 2 years, which depends on the type of program – full-time, part-time, executive or regular.
+For successful completion of the CPA exam, a candidate should pass all four parts of the course within a period of 18 months, and the time starts from the day the candidate clears the exam for the first part.
+On the other hand, a candidate who joins an MBA program invariably completes the course within the stipulated time of 1 to 2 years, which depends on the type of program – full-time, part-time, executive, or regular.

 Eligibility or Experience Required

-An aspiring candidate for both a CPA license or an MBA degree should at least have a bachelor’s degree or related professional credential.
+An aspiring candidate for both a CPA license and an MBA degree should at least have a bachelor’s degree or related professional credential.
 Besides, a CPA candidate should also have two years of professional experience in public accounting.
-On the other hand, while an MBA degree doesn’t mandate the need for work experience, but relevant professional experience can be quite useful.
+On the other hand, while an MBA degree doesn’t mandate the need for work experience, relevant professional experience can be quite useful.

 Syllabus

-The CPA course syllabus primarily covers the topics that include financial statement accounts, economic concepts & analysis, entity federal taxation, individual federal taxation, corporate governance, professional responsibilities ethics & general principles, etc. On the other hand, the syllabus of an MBA degree covers accounting, operations research, managerial economics, business statistics, human resource management, financial management, marketing management, business ethics, etc.
+The CPA course syllabus primarily covers topics that include financial statement accounts, economic concepts & analysis, entity federal taxation, individual federal taxation, corporate governance, professional responsibilities, ethics & general principles, etc. On the other hand, the syllabus of an MBA degree covers accounting, operations research, managerial economics, business statistics, human resource management, financial management, marketing management, business ethics, etc.

 Career Opportunity and Salary

-In the US, a CPA certified professional’s median salary is around $68,000 with the bottom 10% drawing a salary of around $49,000 while the top 10% earning more than $113,000 [Source: Payscale].
-On the other hand, an MBA graduate in the US draws an average salary of around $89,000 [Source: Payscale].
+In the US, a CPA-certified professional's median salary is around $68,000, with the bottom 10% drawing a salary of around $49,000 while the top 10% earning more than $113,000 .
+On the other hand, an MBA graduate in the US draws an average salary of around $89,000 .

 Fees and Passing Rates

 The cost of an MBA degree is not at all comparable to that of a CPA license.
-At the same time, a CPA qualification costs a mere $1,500, which includes exam fees, application fees.
+At the same time, a CPA qualification costs a mere $1,500, which includes exam fees and application fees.
 On the other hand, an MBA degree from a reputed B-school can cost in the range of $40,000 to $55,000.
 However, it should be noted that the fees for an MBA degree vary across colleges based on their location, program, faculties, and various other factors.

 Exam Availability

-As of 1st July 2020, AICPA has shifted the CPA exams to the Continuous Testing model wherein the candidates can take the exam throughout the year with certain restrictions.
+As of 1st July 2020, AICPA has shifted the CPA exams to the Continuous Testing model, wherein the candidates can take the exam throughout the year with certain restrictions.
 On the other hand, the institutes decide their own exam schedule in an MBA program.

 CPA vs MBA – How to Enroll?